webdevsuperfast/ra-widgets-bundle/README.md

     - Use your own style
     - Use your own widget template
 3. Call-to-Action Widget
-4. Features Widget
+4. Headline Widget
 5. Button Widget
 6. Image Widget
-7. List Widget
+7. Popup Content Widget
 8. Image Carousel Widget
-9. Side Image Widget
-10. Testimonial Widget
+9. Testimonial Widget
-11. More to come...
+10. More to come...